jnarn/IBMDevConnect_Day1/README.md

 1. The frontend/interface for the user is served by the "guestbook-main" application (left Node.js application)
 2. Backend API calls for creating a new guestbook entry, retrieving of entries and retrieving of images
 3. Save/Retrieve entries in/from the connected Cloudant database
-4. Retrieve the image stream from the Cloudant Blob store by using the previously (in step 3) created URL

 ## Repository